-Planting a mixed range of species has many environmental and conservation benefits.
+Planting a mixed range of tree species has many environmental and conservation benefits.
 It can provide a habitat for birds and bees, protect against pests and environmental hazards, improve water quality and protect soil and land from erosion.

-Biodiversity planting has many benefits
+Biodiversity planting benefits

 Trees are part of a wider ecosystem that define the habitat of a site.
 Planting a mixed range of trees can:

 - provide shelter and food to a range of species like birds, animals, insects and fungi